Skip to contents

 Details

 The estimate_slopes(), estimate_means() and estimate_contrasts() functions are forming a group, as they are all based on marginal estimations (estimations based on a model).
-All three are also built on the emmeans package, so reading its documentation (for instance for emmeans::emmeans() and emmeans::emtrends()) is recommended to understand the idea behind these types of procedures.
+All three are built on the emmeans or marginaleffects package (depending on the backend argument), so reading its documentation (for instance emmeans::emmeans(), emmeans::emtrends() or this website) is recommended to understand the idea behind these types of procedures.

 • Model-based predictions is the basis for all that follows.
 Indeed, the first thing to understand is how models can be used to make predictions (see estimate_link()).
 This corresponds to the predicted response (or "outcome variable") given specific predictor values of the predictors (i.e., given a specific data configuration).
 This is why the concept of reference grid() is so important for direct predictions.